 Or if you want a nice place to take your coffee and go for a stroll, Tilford Gardens ticks all those boxes.

 Three acres of themed gardens, sculpture gardens and beautiful views will be sure to make your last morning in Vancouver so much better.

 And now into the mountains!

 Once you’re in North Van your hiking options are seemingly endless.
-Suspend your senses at the Capilano Suspension Bridge.
+Suspend your senses at the Capilano Suspension Bridge Park.

-At 140 meters long and 70 meters high you’ll get some of the best views possible while exploring treetop walks, beautiful forest and so much more.
+The bridge itself stands at 140 meters long and 70 meters high.
+Up here you’ll get some of the best views possible while exploring treetop walks, beautiful forests and so much more.

 If you’re trying to stick to a budget though, Lynn Canyon Park is for you!

 This park is home to an equally impressive suspension bridge, but not nearly as high or long as Capilano and is free to visit.